Tower Garden Hurricane Prep like a pro

 When you’re in the cone of uncertainty, you already have a lot going through your mind.
-Tower Garden Hurricane prep is easier than you think and with a little preparation, your Tower will be safe.
-Your neighbors will also be thankful that you didn’t leave any projectiles outside.
+You may be asking yourself “What do I do with my Tower Garden in a Hurricane?”
+Tower Garden Hurricane prep is easier than you think and with a little preparation, your Tower will be safe and your neighbors will be thankful that you didn’t leave any projectiles outside.

 It’s called the cone of uncertainty for a reason.
 No one really knows where the center of the hurricane is going to go.
 While the winds in the eyewall are the most damaging, hurricane-strength winds can extend outward up to 100 miles.
 Tropical-storm-force winds can extend to as far as 300 miles from the center of a large hurricane.

 With that said, what should you do when a hurricane is heading your way?